pedrohebm1/Counter/README.md

 # Counter
-Simple counter that you can increase and decrease the value by 1
+Simple counter that you can increase or decrease the value by 1, and also reset the value